andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

   - The remaining collateral is returned to Bob.
 In this case, 5 - 3.4 = 1.6 Ether is returned.
     - Bob initially started with 200 USD worth of Ether
     - He ends up with 1.6 * 30 = 48 USD worth of Ether and 100 Dai, which sums to a value of 148 USD.
-- Happpy scenario 😊: throughout the entire year of slumber, the price of Ether remained above $30
+- Happy scenario 😊: throughout the entire year of slumber, the price of Ether remained above $30
   - Since the collateral-to-debt ratio remained above the liquidation ratio of 150%, the position was not liquidated, and Bob can recover his collateral if he desires:
     - Bob transfers 102.5 Dai to the CDP contract
       - This covers (a) the debt of 100 Dai, plus (b) the stability fee of 2.5% * 100 = 2.5 Dai.